MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-protection-to-personal-data-in-office-365.md

 ### Cloud services

 Azure Active Directory provides identity access to any cloud service, including non-Microsoft providers such as Amazon Web Services.
-The illustration shows Office 365, “Other SaaS app,” and “PaaS app.”
+The illustration shows Office 365, "Other SaaS app," and "PaaS app."
 Arrows point from Azure Active Directory to each of these services, showing that Azure Active Directory can be used for authentication to all of these app types.

 ### Types of accounts